bimobject/docs/docs/documentation/library/managing-suppliers.md

 This sidepanel shows the data of the supplier, including basic information and related products.

-#### Data

-This section shows the basic data for the supplier, such as the name and organization number.
+1. **Data**: This section shows the basic data for the supplier, such as the name and organization number.

-#### Products

-This section lists all the products that are available from this supplier.
+2. **Products**: This section lists all the products that are available from this supplier.
 The list features the following fields:

 | Field name         | Description                                                                                                                                                  |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |